ChakradharG/Polynomial-Regression/README.md

 ## How to run
 1. Change the Input.txt file according to the desired data set
-2. Simply compile PolynomialRegression.cpp and execute run.bat
+2. Simply compile PolynomialRegression.cpp and execute Run.bat